Is your food spending normal?

 Whatever approach you take, take a good look at your family’s numbers when you’re done.
 How much are you spending on groceries?
 And what percentage of your food costs goes to dining out?

 That number is huge!

-Remember: Ready-to-go food purchased outside of your home at a restaurant, deli, coffee shop, etc. tends to come with a massive markup over homemade food.
+Remember . . .
+Ready-to-go food purchased outside of your home at a restaurant, deli, coffee shop, etc. tends to come with a massive markup over homemade food.
 So, if you’re looking to slash your food budget, try making more of your meals at home!
 It’s an incredible way to reduce your food costs dramatically.

 4. Determine your own ideal food budget.